rmoehn/jursey/doc/design/002-reflection-automation.md

 Context
 -------

+Most of these desiderata I found while trying to implement [workspace diffing](/scenarios/08-failed-automation-diff.repl) (according to Derek's suggestion).
+This led me to notice that many actions that are automatable in principle don't trigger automation because of how reflection behaves.

 1. For reflection to be correct, the user must be able to infer from the reflection structure how the original looked (snapshot property).
 Currently this only holds for reflects and versions.
 So if you ask "Give me a diff